segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify/index.md

 | `title`                                 | The title of the current page                                                                  | String        |
 | `referrer`                              | URI of the page that linked to the current page                                                | String        |

-## Product Viewed track() event properties
+## Product Viewed Track event properties

-The properties below are included with `Product Viewed` `track()` events.
-Note: If a property is missing it is due to Shopify not providing the value, or due to a `null` or empty value being provided.
+The properties below are included with `Product Viewed` Track events.

+> info "Missing properties?"
+> Your Segment events may be missing one of the following properties if Shopify provides `null` or an empty value for a property.

 | Property                                | Description                                                                                    | Type          |
 | --------------------------------------- | ---------------------------------------------------------------------------------------------- | ------------- |